 In time, you could even open up your own repair shop if you want.
 I’m not saying quit your job and become a professional suitcase fixer, but rather something you could do in your spare time.
 And if you generally love to attempt DIY things, then think of this like more of a hobby than a task.

 Don’t you agree that these are very good reasons to attempt to fix your own luggage yourself?
 If you do, let’s move on to the problems that you are most likely to encounter with your luggage and the best possible solutions for them.

-Is a wheel on your suitcase a little looser then you'd like it to be?
+Is the wheel on your suitcase a little looser than you’d like it to be?